cjdbarlow/Part-One/depolarising_nmbs.md

 |--|--|
 |**Class**|Depolarising muscle relaxant.
 |**Uses**|Facilitate tracheal intubation.
 |**Presentation**|Colourless solution of pH 3, at 50mg.ml<sup>-1</sup>.
-Structually, it is two ACh groups joined at the acetyl groups.
+Structurally, it is two ACh groups joined at the acetyl groups.
 |**Route of Administration**|IV, IM.
 |**Dosing**|1-2mg.kg<sup>-1</sup> IV, 3-4mg.kg<sup>-1</sup> IM up to 150mg.
 |**Onset and Duration**|IV onset in 30s to 1 minute, lasting 2-3 minutes, with offset typically within 10 minutes.
 Offset occurs due to dissociation of drug out of NMJ into plasma, as a concentration gradient is established by drug breakdown in plasma.
 Prolonged duration in patients with **pseudocholinesterase deficiency**.
-IM onset in 2-3 minues.
+IM onset in 2-3 minutes.
 |**Distribution**|30% protein bound.
 Nil distribution due to rapid metabolism - V<sub>D</sub> 0.25L.kg<sup>-1</sup>.
 Crosses placenta in very small amounts.
 |**Metabolism**|Rapid hydrolysis by plasma cholinesterases such that only **20%** of administered dose reaches the NMJ.
 |**Elimination**|Minimal renal elimination due to rapid metabolism.